 Way back at the beginning, you set specific goals for your UGC campaign.
 Now it’s time to make sure you’re on the right track to achieving those goals.
 Make sure you’re monitoring important metrics like social engagement, likes, shares, and so on.
 It’s helpful to have a great social media analytics tool, but you’ll also want to pay attention to other numbers, like website traffic, conversions, follower count, and more.

-UGC Is Not a Hashtag: Let FPS Help You Create a Strategy That Works
+UGC Is Not a Hashtag: Create a Strategy That Works

 UGC hearkens back to the history of marketing and advertising when word-of-mouth was the most viable and reliable choice.
 Today, UGC is so effective because it provides cost savings, improves your brand perceptions, and builds relationships between you and your customers.